andrewpfunk/serverless-tutorial/README.md

 - `cd USERNAME.github.io`
 - `rm package.json`
+- `npm init`

+Answer the interactive prompts and type yes to generate a new package.json file.

 - `npm install couchbase`

+The package.json file should now include a "dependencies" node with minimum couchbase version, similar to the one we created manually.

+Every time we open or reload our app, it loads the Todo list from the database.
+But if a change is made to the list on another device, we won't know until we reload the app.
+Let's make some more changes to the app so that it periodically checks the database on its own.
+We'll make some changes locally and some on GitHub.com, to demonstrate how to sync changes between the two.

 Next steps...
 - anything else missing from dependencies / setup instructions?